tglucksmann/buybitcoinworldwide.github.io/_kb/bb_is_bitcoin_money.md

 ## Functions of Money

 There are three main functions of money.
-As of now, bitcoin is only used as a store of value, but that could change over time.
+As of now, bitcoin is mainly used as a store of value, but that could change over time.
 Here is a closer look at bitcoin’s current ability to function as a money:

 * **Store of Value** - A store of value is a commodity or asset that is able to hold its value over time.
 Essentially, people are storing their wealth or savings in a specific asset.
 While the bitcoin price has been extremely volatile over the short term, its long-term trajectory has been up.
 Many people have started to put a portion of their savings into bitcoin to protect (and perhaps increase) their wealth over time.